FRidh/nixpkgs/doc/languages-frameworks/python.section.md

 * `nativeBuildInputs ? []`: Build-time only dependencies.
 Typically executables as well as the items listed in `setup_requires`.
 * `buildInputs ? []`: Build and/or run-time dependencies that need to be be compiled for the host machine.
 Typically non-Python libraries which are being linked.
 * `checkInputs ? []`: Dependencies needed for running the `checkPhase`.
 These are added to `nativeBuildInputs` when `doCheck = true`.
 Items listed in `tests_require` go here.
-* `propagatedBuildInputs ? []`: Aside from propagating dependencies, `buildPythonPackage` also injects code into and wraps executables with the paths included in this list.
+* `pythonPath ? []`: Aside from propagating dependencies, `buildPythonPackage` also injects code into and wraps executables with the paths included in this list.
 Items listed in `install_requires` go here.

 ##### Overriding Python packages